zebular13/connectthedots/HOLs/Devices/DirectlyConnectedDevices/NETMF/ConnectTheDotsGadgeteer/README.md

 	// Define the frequency at which we want the device to send its sensor data (in milliseconds) const int SendFrequency = 1000;
 	```
+11. Lastly, update the `SensorName`, `Organization`, and `Location` variable values to whatever you like.

 ---